Why Artificial Intelligence Needs Quantum Computing

 Reasoning and Learning

-The divide between AI’s knowledge base for machine reasoning and it’s statistical base for machine learning can be effectively bridged by quantum computing approaches.
+The divide between AI’s knowledge base for machine reasoning and it’s statistical base for machine learning can be effectively bridged by *quantum computing* approaches.
 The scope of true AI, of course, involves both of these methodologies.
-“Among AI researchers there’s a very famous graph from Marvin Minsky when he was at an AI conference where he has a 3×3 chart and he’s showing all the different things that AI can do,” Welsh recounted.
+“Among AI researchers there’s a very famous graph from Marvin Minsky when he was at an AI conference where he has a 3x3 chart and he’s showing all the different things that AI can do,” Welsh recounted.
 “But, at the top right he’s got this arrow that points out we need to find a better representation to be able to do them.
 He believes that representation is actually a quantum representation.”

 In practical terms, the foregoing quantum representation could enable single systems to rely on connectionist and rules-based methods for natural language technology deployments.
 There aren’t limitations to how quantum mechanics could assist these endeavors; a particularly convincing way is to allow users to employ unsupervised learning techniques to build a knowledge representation that’s the output of supervised learning models.